Tsumo

 Shona proverbs are a reflection of Shona language, history and culture.
 They are a cherished and interesting part of Shona oral literature.

 Translation A baboon might be ugly, but it doe not feed on the carcass of an animal that it found already dead.
-Inspiration for proverb A baboon will only eat … Read more
+Application Even bad people are good at some … Read more

 Word Definitions bvupa: bone hari: earthenware pot Translation Forcing a bone into a pot will break the pot.
 Inspiration Earthenware is fragile and breakable.
 Application Sometimes forcing the impossible has … Read more